Anna-Shirkalina/OLMng/README.md

 modeltype - only used by the spiking model cells (1 and 2), corresponding to
-    the five different spiking parameter sets to choose from (i.e. the top five models from the.
+    the five different spiking parameter sets to choose from (i.e. the top five models from the multi-objective optimization).
 To specify which spiking model, set the "modelnum" parameter on line 3 to any value between 1 and 5 (in order from highest ranked to fifth-ranked).

 Model invocation
 ----------------